HaukeCornell/Audit_Skeletons/constructing_skeletal_measurements_from_mocap_depth.md

 ### Notes from November 16

-# From Motive
+## From Motive
 Constructing skeletal measurements from Motive
 * manually find skeleton in T pose
 * randomly sample 20 other frames

-Compute skeletal measurements via distances between labeled nodes: details are in [HERE], for variables [xyz]
+Compute skeletal measurements via distances between labeled nodes: details are in [HERE], for variables [xyz], stored in [FILENAME]

-# From RGB inferred pose/skeleton
+## From RGB inferred pose/skeleton

-More directly comparable
+More directly comparable on height? etc.

 Compute skeletal measurements

+## From Kinect

+Less useful for [body measurements?] beacuse the angle of the camera

 # Ideal table we want to create